Cy5ec-rhythm/hackrange/README.md

 # HackRange

-A self-hosted, PortSwigger Academy-style platform for practicing web application vulnerabilities hands-on.
+A self-hosted, platform for practicing web application vulnerabilities hands-on.
 Every visitor gets their own isolated, disposable lab container — built from scratch to understand how a real lab platform is architected, not just to use one.